jiivari/api-template/README.md

 2. replace [CONSUMERKEY], [CONSUMERSECRET], [TOKEN] and [TOKENSECRET] with your keys.
 3. replace [USERNAME], [PASSWORD] with your credentials.
 4. replace "realDonaldTrump" with some other twitter handle.
+5. Check the "uri" for correct watson gateway "gateway-a" or something else depending on your bluemix platform...
-5. save file
+6. save file
-6. start the service with command "npm start"
+7. start the service with command "npm start"
-7. Use POSTMAN with method GET to same http://localhost:3000/api/analysetweets
+8. Use POSTMAN with method GET to same http://localhost:3000/api/analysetweets